Updated 7/2/2024

 • 8:30 AM: rounds start with a focused discussion with social work/case management about planned discharges for the day

 • 8:40 AM: present new patients from overnight, followed by olds.
-Typically we round outside in the hallway or at patient bedside.
-During rounds you are often communicating with the echo/cath fellows about coordinating urgent procedures for the day.
+Typically, we round outside in the hallway or at the patient's bedside.
+During rounds, you are often communicating with the echo/cath fellows about coordinating urgent procedures for the day.

 • 12:30 PM: social work/case management for the remaining patients.
 Run by the residents.

-• 1-5 PM: teach residents, check in on sicker patients, help coordinate care for other patients.
-Typically admitting new patients from the ER and patients who are transferring out of the units (CCU/CICU) to the floor.
+• 1-5 PM: teach residents, check in on sicker patients, and help coordinate care for other patients.
+Admit new patients from the ER and patients who are transferring out of the units (CCU/CICU) to the floor.

 Expectations:

-• Be as involved as possible with high level management of your patients.
+• Be as involved as possible in the high-level management of your patients.

 • Supervision of residents: Preround in the AM and check in with the residents before rounds to see if they have questions.
 If there are procedures that you know are certain, let the cath/echo lab know (fellow and cath/echo lead - see below).
 Come up with your own plan and lead rounds in conjunction with the attending.

-• Be in touch with the general cath and EP fellow.
+• Be in touch with the general cath fellow, echo fellow, and EP fellow.
 I recommend getting in touch with that person and exchanging cell phone numbers on Day 1 and if you have consults/procedures, contact them immediately.
-We all appreciate a text heads up rather than a page late in the morning/afternoon.
-Check in with the residents regarding this so that you let them know if you have already communicated with a consultant.
-Also make sure they don’t feel like you are squashing their autonomy.
-Generally it is easier for us to communicate with one another, but it should not be at the expense of resident education.
+We all appreciate a text heads-up rather than a page late in the morning/afternoon.
+Check-in with the residents regarding this so that you let them know if you have already communicated with a consultant.
+Also, make sure they don’t feel like you are squashing their autonomy.
+Generally, it is easier for us to communicate with one another, but it should not be at the expense of resident education.

 • Know what procedure you are asking for and why.
 Make sure you check NPO status, relevant labs (platelets, coags, Cr, etc) and consentability of the patient.